AZ-X/AZ-X/README.md

 You know, I...
 I'm letting you roll the dice on our lives.
 It is not unreasonable...

 > ->This made me smile :-)

+an hour ago:
+Yah, downvote me all you like.
+I remain proud to be an advocate of free speech, even for those who want to end free speech.
+I don't know about that, other states with different formal structures also do the same sorts of things.

+> ->This made me smile :-)